-An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
-Application should be made to St Luke's Catholic Primary by contacting Mrs Bell admin@stlukes.cheshire.sch.uk, more information can be found at http://www.stlukesfrodsham.org.uk/
+An application can be made for a place for a child at any time outside the normal admission round and the child will be admitted where there are available places.
+Application should be made to St. Luke's Catholic Primary School by contacting Mrs Kirsty Ap-Carreg, bursar@stlukes.cheshire.sch.uk.